 Sheena Selima del Citone

 In the year 2000, Pierluigi Pezzano's kennel "del Citone" and his now legendary stud-dog Ginogomez del Citone were on top of the Doberman world.
 Up until that moment, Dr Pezzano had produced generation upon generation of legendary Dobermans.
-In fact, the iconic image of the magnificent headpiece of Tequilamali del Citone remains the logo of the Italian Doberman Club to this very day.
-In 1994, Tequila produced an incredibly important litter sired by Prinz vom Norden Stamm… this was the del Citone A-litter (it was Pezzano's second time through the alphabet.
+In fact, the iconic image of Tequilamali del Citone was the logo of the Italian Doberman Club until C/D was banned in Italy.
+In 1994, Mali produced an incredibly important litter sired by Prinz vom Norden Stamm… this was the del Citone A-litter (it was Pezzano's second time through the alphabet.
 The first del Citone A-litter produced the 1984 Bundessiegerin Alfa del Citone.
 Alfa was linebred 2-2 on Pezzano’s stud-dog, Cito di Villa Castelli.
 The kennel name “Citone” is derived from Cito).
-The undoubted standout from combination Prinx x Tequila was the brown male Alfaadelante, and the incestuous brother/sister pairing of Arielle d’Amour del Citone with Astor del Citone produced Ginogomez.
+The undoubted standout from the combination Prinz x Tequila was the brown male Alfaadelante, and the incestuous brother/sister pairing of Arielle d’Amour del Citone with Astor del Citone produced Ginogomez.

-Today I find it nearly impossible to convey just how captivating the del Citone brand and bloodline was to me at the time.
+Today I find it nearly impossible to convey just how captivating the del Citone "brand" and bloodline was to me.
 Words simply do not exist to describe the impact these Dobermans had on my understanding and concept of the breed and of breed type.
-When Dr. Pezzano afforded me the opportunity to purchase a female puppy from his S-Litter, I felt it was an opportunity to great to pass on.
-The S-litter had an exceptional pedigree filled with all of the legendary dogs I had so admired, bred by the master himself.
+When Dr. Pezzano afforded me the opportunity to purchase a female puppy from his S-Litter, the opportunity seemed like a dream.
+The del Citone S-litter had an exceptional pedigree filled with all of the legendary dogs I had so admired, bred by the master himself.
 So when my little girl Sheena Selima del Citone arrived in America from Italy at eight weeks old it was literally a dream come true.
 It was one of the happiest days of my life.